-- Is a limited liability company (or its legal equivalent).
-If there is more than one type of limited liability company in the economy, the most common among domestic firms is chosen.
-Information on the most common form is obtained from incorporation lawyers or the statistical office.

-- Operates in the economy's largest business city.
-For 11 economies the data are also collected for the second largest business city.
+- -Is a limited liability company (or its legal equivalent).
+If there is more than one type of limited liability company in the economy, the limited liability form most common among domestic firms is chosen.
+Information on the most common form is obtained from incorporation lawyers or the statistical office. - -Operates in the economy's largest business city.
+For 11 economies the data are also collected for the second largest business city. - -Performs general industrial or commercial activities such as the production or sale to the public of goods or services.

-- The entire office space is approximately 929 square meters (10,000 square feet).

-- Is 100% domestically owned and has five owners, none of whom is a legal entity; has a start-up capital of 10 times income per capita and has a turnover of at least 100 times income per capita.

-- Performs general industrial or commercial activities, such as the production or sale of goods or services to the public.
 The business does not perform foreign trade activities and does not handle products subject to a special tax regime, for example, liquor or tobacco.
-It does not use heavily polluting production processes.

-- Leases the commercial plant or offices and is not a proprietor of real estate and the amount of the annual lease for the office space is equivalent to the income per capita.

-- Does not qualify for investment incentives or any special benefits.

-- Has at least 10 and up to 50 employees one month after the commencement of operations, all of whom are domestic nationals.

-- Has a company deed that is 10 pages long.
+It is not using heavily polluting production processes. - -Does not qualify for investment incentives or any special benefits. - -Is 100% domestically owned. - -Has five business owners, none of whom is a legal entity.
+One business owner holds 30% of the company shares, two owners have 20% of shares each, and two owners have 15% of shares each. - -Is managed by one local director. - -Has between 10 and 50 employees one month after the commencement of operations, all of them domestic nationals. - -Has start-up capital of 10 times income per capita. - -Has an estimated turnover of at least 100 times income per capita. - -Leases the commercial plant or offices and is not a proprietor of real estate. - -Has an annual lease for the office space equivalent to one income per capita. - -Is in an office space of approximately 929 square meters (10,000 square feet). - -Has a company deed that is 10 pages long.